consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 time, we have built that out.
 I mean, we started out with really for the web, really for websites, and really now it's anything connected to the internet.

-**David Mytton:** And you have this concept of the network is the computer.
+**David:** And you have this concept of the network is the computer.
 What does that actually mean?

-**John Graham-Cumming:** Well, I think that obviously that's an old slogan that came from Sun Microsystems.
+**John:** Well, I think that obviously that's an old slogan that came from Sun Microsystems.
 And Sun was really one of the first companies that was shipping all of its machines with network cards in them and seeing the network as fundamental to how things operate.
 I think what we mean by it now is